 B.A., The Evergreen State College, 2007

 Originally from Oklahoma City.
 I came to Evergreen in 2004 and graduated in 2007.
-I have been living and teaching English in Taiwan for around five years.
+I have been living and teaching English in Taiwan for around five years, and now live in Costa Rica where I am a copywriter for www.costaricamonkeytours.com.
 My first book is titled "Kindie Kung Fu," and is about the class I created in Taiwan at my kindergarten.
-The book is now available in Spanish under the title, "Kindie Kung Fu En Español," at a number of online retailers, and will soon be available in print through Createspace.
+The book is now available in Spanish under the title, "Kindie Kung Fu En Español," at a number of online retailers, and is available in print through Createspace.com.

 I have also written a free book of poetry and a novella available at a number of online retailers including Smashwords, Barnes & Noble, Diesel ebooks and more.
 It's titled "Selected Poetry and Songs," and the content includes love, war, travels and more.
 The novella is about an English teacher that comes back to Taiwan after teaching for a year in Japan, and the mysterious adventure he and his friend go on to the south of Taiwan.
 "Hiragami's Box," is the title of that book.